What the #$%@ is body fat percentage?

 “Essential fat” means the minimal amount of fat required for survival – Anything less than this amount would mostly likely result in organ failure, but even approaching this amount of body fat is dangerous.

 It’s for this reason that bodybuilders, who can minimize their body fat to the “essential fat” level only do so when prepping for a show – during the rest of the year they maintain a higher body fat percentage so that they can stay healthy and function properly.

-If you are looking to have that “ripped” look (dudes) and “toned” look (ugh we hate that word), you’ll want your body fat percentage to hover in the “athletes” section.
+If you are looking to have that “ripped” look (dudes) and “toned” look, you’ll want your body fat percentage to hover in the “athletes” section.

 If you’re just looking to get healthy and look in the mirror with pride, you can aim for the fitness range.
 Once you get into the upper ends of “acceptable” and “obese,” a decrease in body fat percentage would benefit your health.

 Now, I’m going to GUESS you’re reading this article because you’re interested in reducing your bodyfat percentage.